CalvinGomez/cogs121-sp16-ass2/README.md

 	-Bubbles do not overlap; instead, multiple areas of the activity in the same region will be encompassed by a single bubble, and then upon zooming in, the bubble will split into several that are more accurate to the places with activities within that region.

-DECISION JUSTIFICATION:

-	We did this shit because...

-	ex.
-If you used any external CSS/JS libraries (ie. Boostrap, Materialize) analyze what motivated your team to do so and describe how it fits into your design goals.

-	ex.
-If you implemented any custom CSS/JS components explain why this decision was appropriate and how did it fit into your design.

 TEAMWORK BREAKDOWN: